GPII/universal/documentation/DataLoader.md

 - Optionally deletes existing database,
 - Creates a CouchDB database if none exists,
 - Updates the database with respect to its `design/views` document, as required,
+- Deletes the snapsets and keys, if any, from the database,
-- Loads the latest snapsets created into the database.
+- Loads the latest snapsets and keys created created above into the database.

 ## Environment Variables